vineetchoudhary/iOS-Common-Code/README.md

 # iOS Common Code
-Collection of stuff need in approx all iOS projects.
+Collection of stuff, approximate required in all iOS projects.

+# Note
+All stuff need to changes as per project requirement.